nickdba/Travel/Prague/Day-2/Readme.md

 ## Church of St. Martin in the Wall / Kostel sv.
 Martina ve zdi
 ## Church of Our Lady of The Snows / Kostel panny Marie Sněžné
 ## Wenceslas Square / Václavské náměstí

+## Trivia 4

+Did you notice what date is written on the ground in front of the statue of St. Wenceslas - the date of the founding of the Czechoslovak Republic?
+a) 28.10.1918
+b) 18.10.1918
+c) 18.10.1989

 ## Church of St. Gallen / Kostel sv.
 Havla
 ## Estates Theatre / Stavovské divadlo
 ## Karolinum / Karolinum
 ## Jindřišská Tower / Jindřišskávěž
 ## Jubilejní (Jeruzalémská) synag

+## Trivia 5

+Have you gone the entire route?
+Do you know how many kilometers you have traveled?
+a) approx. 6 km
+b) approx. 10 km
+c) approx. 3 km

 ## Places to eat and Drink